What Is Earth Hour? When Is Earth Hour 2026 and Why Do People Turn Off Lights?

 Earth Hour criticism

-There is an opinion that Earth Hour does more harm than good.
+Some critics argue that Earth Hour does more harm than good or has little measurable effect beyond symbolism.
 Earth Hour is criticized as an ineffective “feel-good'' event that makes people think they are saving nature, while in reality, the event produces little to no effect on carbon emissions and other problems.
 Moreover, some environmentalists believe Earth Hour blames climate change on individuals and releases fossil fuel companies and politicians from their responsibility.

 But the thing is the governments and businesses do get involved and use Earth Hour as an occasion to initiate environmental laws and programs.
 For example, Argentina used its 2013 Earth Hour campaign to help pass a Senate bill for a 3.4 million hectares Marine Protected Area in the country.